Joseph Force Crater

-Joseph Force Crater (January 5, 1889 – disappeared August 6, 1930; declared legally dead June 6, 1939) was a New York State Supreme Court Justice who mysteriously vanished amid a political scandal.
-He was last seen leaving a restaurant on West 45th Street in Manhattan and entered popular culture as one of the most mysterious missing persons cases of the 20th century.
-Despite massive publicity, the case was never solved and was officially closed forty years after Crater disappeared.
+Joseph Force Crater (January 5, 1889 – disappeared August 6, 1930; declared legally dead June 6, 1939) was an American lawyer who served as a New York State Supreme Court Justice and mysteriously vanished shortly after the state began an investigation into corruption in New York City.
+Despite massive publicity, the missing persons case was never solved and was officially closed forty years after Crater was declared dead.

-Early life and legal career
+Early life and education

-Joseph Crater was born in Easton, Pennsylvania, the eldest of four children of Frank Ellsworth Crater and the former Leila Virginia Montague.
-Crater was educated at Lafayette College (class of 1910) and Columbia University.
-He was a member of the Sigma Chi fraternity.
-During his time at Columbia, Crater met Stella Mance Wheeler, who was at the time married, and helped her get a divorce.
-The pair married shortly thereafter in spring 1917.
+Joseph Crater was born in Easton, Pennsylvania, the eldest of four children of the former Leila Virginia Montague and Frank Ellsworth Crater, a produce market operator and orchard owner.
+Both parents had immigrated from Ireland.
+Crater was educated at Lafayette College (class of 1910) and Columbia University, where he was a member of the Sigma Chi fraternity.
+During his time at Columbia, he met Stella Mance Wheeler, who was at the time married, and helped her get a divorce.
+They married seven days after her divorce was finalized, in spring 1917.

+Career

+Crater opened an office at the Equitable Building in Manhattan, joined Tammany Hall district leader Martin J. Healy's Cayuga Democratic Club, and spent time organizing election workers and representing the club in election law cases.

-Crater's official title was Justice of the New York Supreme Court for New York County, which is a trial court despite the designation "supreme" (New York State's highest court is the Court of Appeals).
+Four months before his disappearance, on April 8, 1930, Franklin D. Roosevelt, then New York governor, appointed Crater as Justice of the New York Supreme Court for New York County, which is a trial court, despite the designation "supreme" (New York State's highest court is the Court of Appeals).
 He issued two published opinions: Rotkowitz v.
-Sohn, involving fraudulent conveyances and mortgage foreclosure fraud; and Henderson v.
-Park Central Motors Service, dealing with a garage company's liability for an expensive car stolen and wrecked by an ex-convict.
+Sohn, February 8, 1930 involving fraudulent conveyances and mortgage foreclosure fraud; and Henderson v.
+Park Central Motors Service, July 11, 1930 dealing with a garage company's liability for an expensive car stolen and wrecked by an ex-convict.